 “I will admit that, since I’m her older brother, that I just have that tendency, I suppose, to be protective.

-She was taken aback by the baby news, but now she’s sittin’ on go:
+Alistair was taken aback by the baby news, but now the aspiring uncle is sittin’ on go:

 “I wasn’t expecting the pregnancy announcement.
 That one was a little bit of a shocker for me as, you know, the protective older brother.
 I was like, ‘Oh, you’re so young.’ … But now, since then, it’s really exciting.
 I’m very excited to meet my niece.
 ‘It takes a village to raise a child’ and all that.”

 As for the multiple men, Alistair’s cool with it.
-To her, it’s about everything being even:
+It’s about everything being even:

 “I’m more so concerned that she’s happy, that she is in a relationship where they both love each other mutually, or in this case, more people love each other mutually.”